szczepq/azure-kubernetes/README.md

 * And the most important: how to clean all those mess

 ### What you need to know:
-* Microservice architecture is an approache to split application to small, single responsible services which could be developed and scaled separately instead of one big monolith application
+* Microservice architecture is an approach to split application to small, single responsible services which could be developed and scaled separately instead of one big monolith application
 * Container is a nano-server which can be use instead virtual machines as a host for an app
 * Container register is a place where you can store and share your containerized apps images